mrin9san/aws_boto3/README.md

 # aws_boto3
-Code snippets for uploading accessing to AWS s3 bucket
+Code snippets for SQS operations and S3 operations